hrubanj/webpage/_posts/2024-02-24-controlling-home-power-plant-with-ai-part-1.markdown

 ### Implementation
-We use a hierarchical configuration outlined above.
+We use a hierarchical configuration outlined in previous sections.
 Each entry in it has a start time, an end time, and a mode.
 Entries can also have specific date, weekdays, or none of this.
 Date-specific entries override weekday-specific entries.